20 of the best memes about Liverpool thrashing Man United 7-0

-We’re sorry to have to inform all Manchester United fans that last night’s result wasn’t a terrible nightmare, it really did happen.
+We’re sorry to have to inform all Manchester United fans that Sunday's result wasn’t a terrible nightmare, it really did happen.

 Manager Erik Ten Hag and his team were forced to hang their heads in shame following a historic 7-0 defeat to Premier League rivals Liverpool.